Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Case of log Fano pairs

 \Fut{\mathrm{Fut}} \hilb{\mathrm{Hilb}} \SL{\mathrm{SL}} \GG{\mathbb{G}} \PP{\mathbb{P}} \la{\langle} \ra{\rangle}

-In this section, we will focus on the stability of a log Fano pair.
-The study will be generalized to log Fano cones later.
-However, we believe treating first the case of log Fano pairs will help the reader to get the main idea.

-We will need the following lemma which allows us to reduce a two-step equvariant degeneration to a single equivariant degeneration.
-The idea of its proof is similar to the one used in \cite[Section 6]{LX16}. \begin{lem} Let $(\mathcal{S},\til{\Delta}, \eta)$ be a special test configuration of a K-semistable log Fano variety $(S, \Delta)$ with the central fiber $(S_0, \Delta_0)$.
-Suppose that ${\rm Fut}(\cS,\til{\Delta})=0$.
-Then $(S_0, \Delta_0)$ is a K-semistable log Fano variety. \end{lem} \begin{proof} The proof is a mimic of the argument in the classical GIT situation.
-We need is to replace Kempf's instability theorem \cite[Corollary 4.5]{Kempf78} by \cite[Theorem 1.4]{LX16}.
+We will need the following lemma which allows us to reduce a two-step equivariant degeneration to a single equivariant degeneration.
+The idea of its proof is similar to the one used in \cite[Section 6]{LX16}.
+In fact, the proof is a mimic of the argument in the classical GIT situation, but replacing Kempf's instability theorem \cite[Corollary 4.5]{Kempf78} by \cite[Theorem 1.4]{LX16}. \begin{lem} Let $(\mathcal{S},\mathcal{B}, \eta)$ be a special test configuration of a K-semistable log Fano variety $(S, B)$ with central fiber $(S_0, B_0)$.
+Suppose that ${\rm Fut}(\cS,\mathcal{B})=0$.
+Then $(S_0, B_0)$ is a K-semistable log Fano variety. \end{lem} \begin{proof} By \cite[Theorem E]{LX16}, if a log Fano pair admits a torus action, then to test its K-semistability it suffices to consider torus equivariant test configurations.
+Therefore, if $(S_0, B_0)$ is not K-semistable, then there is an equivariant special test configuration $(\cS', \mathcal{B}'):=(\cS', \mathcal{B}', \eta')$ with respect to the $\bC^*$-action corresponding to $\eta$ such that We denote by $(S'_0, B'_0)$ the central fiber of $(\cS', \mathcal{B}', \eta')$.